-I’ve always loved stories about fixers, from Winston Wolf to Michael Clayton to Ray Donovan, to real life practitioners like Judy Smith and Gary Sutton.
+I’ve always loved stories about fixers, from Winston Wolf to Michael Clayton to Ray Donovan, to real-life practitioners like Judy Smith and Gary Sutton.
 And of course, Chef Irvine.
 I love the romantic fiction that a special breed of grizzled, hard-knocks teachers can fly in like The Pros from Dover and set everything straight.
 And of course, those fixers who do not live in complete fiction are still presenting a stage-managed pseudo-reality.
 We accept this when we watch – that their pronouncements are “for entertainment purposes only.”

 Still, there are learnings here for us to take.
 Let’s take Irving as our example.
 For those who have never seen Restaurant: Impossible, it’s exactly what you think it is.
 Irvine has to make-over a failing restaurant within two days and with a $10,000 budget.
 He’s an imposing former military man, and his brand of love is, as you would expect, a little on the tough side.
 He’s also a showman and a bit of a self-promoter who raised some controversy in 2008 for resume-padding, so we know better than to take his lionized self-portrayal at absolute face value.

-Irving’s next step is to make some major adjustments to menu, decor, responsibilities to whip things into shape.
-Let’s see if we can’t take some of these restaurant turnaround actions he would institute, and broaden them out a bit so that we can apply them to our own businesses.
+Irving’s next step is to make some major adjustments to the menu, decor, responsibilities to whip things into shape.
+Let’s see if we can’t take some of these restaurant turnaround actions he would institute, and broaden them out a bit so that we can apply them to our businesses.
 Here are my first three principals.
 More to come in a follow-up post.
 Let me know your suggestions in the comments.

 1) Who You Are Is Meaningless; What The Market Wants is Everything

 The first obstacle to making a profit that Irvine typically finds is that the restaurant owner has a great deal of ego wrapped up in the restaurant’s identity.
 It’s as if to say, “Regardless of the dynamics of the world around me, this is WHO WE ARE!!!”
-These are the establishments that are still preparing Beef Wellington table-side like they did in the 60’s, even though no one today orders it.
+These are the establishments that are still preparing Beef Wellington table-side as they did in the ’60s, even though no one today orders it.

 There have been some restaurants that didn’t survive the make-over, with some of the doomed owners going on record saying that they undid a lot of Irving’s changes because that’s “what their customers wanted.”
 And then they went out of business.
 I have no idea the individual circumstances, but I’m picturing one of these diners in a college town who has somehow made regulars out of the five retirees in the neighborhood.
 And someone comes in and says, “Are you crazy?
 This is a college town!
 That’s the market!”
 And then the idiot owner points to the five retirees and says, “These are my long-term, valued customers, and I’m going to orient my business around them!”